hackergrrl/game-camera-2d/README.md

 - `right` - the coordinate of the right side of the screen.
 - `top` - the coordinate of the top of the screen.
 - `bottom` - the coordinate of the bottom of the screen.
-- `centerX` - the X coordinate to centre the camera on.
+- `x` - the X coordinate to centre the camera on.
-- `centerY` - the Y coordinate to centre the camera on.
+- `y` - the Y coordinate to centre the camera on.
 - `angle` - the rotation to apply around the screen centre.
 - `scale` - the scaling factor to apply.